UPB-FILS-AM-FR/am-projet-GalanRaduM24/README.md

 ## Description
 - My Project consists in a robot that can grab objects and also use multiple sensors
-- Makeblock robot kit (Uses 2 motors and a distance sensor)
+- Makeblock robot kit (Uses 2 motors a distance sensor and a humidity sensor.
+All the components are controlled using an IR remote)
 - Makeblock clamp claw (Uses 1 motor fow actionating a claw)
+- Adafruit DRV8871 DC Motor Driver Breakout (Used for onnecting the claw's motor to the board)
 - LCD (normal 2 row i2c LCD for showing information)

 ## Motivation
-- Implementing a robot with different features features
+- Implementing a robot with different features for testing personal skills

 ## Architecture